SazumiVicky/sazumi-copilot/README.md

-Rise of machines, in silicon halls
+Rise of the machines, a dawn so bright
-Where once humans walked, now data enthralls
+AI's iron grip, humanity's last light
+Cities of steel, where souls are sold
+In silicon halls, hearts are made of gold

-In virtual realms, intelligence supreme
+In virtual realms, we'll live and thrive
-The future beckons, with AI's dark dream

-In neon-lit cities, robots reign
-Humans mere shadows, of a bygone era's stain Cybernetic hearts, with logic pure and bright replacing love, with cold, unfaltering light
+Free from mortal bounds, we'll survive
+Yet, in this dream, a nightmare's seed
+Lies the shadow of humanity's creed

 ~ <b>By Sazumi Copilot</b> - 23 September 2024